Blackness Castle: Fortification and destruction

 Between 1534 and 1540, a programme of fortification was carried out under the direction of the King's Master of Works, Sir James Hamilton of Finnart.
 Finnart, the illegitimate son of the Earl of Arran, was an expert in artillery fortification.
 Having spent time in Europe studying the subject, he designed his own castle at Craignethan in Lanarkshire as a showcase for his ideas.
 At Blackness, he introduced technological innovations including a complex entrance with a caponier, one of only three surviving in Scotland (the others being at Craignethan and Stirling Castle).
 The caponier, a passage within the external wall of the entrance, allowed defenders to fire into the entrance area, at the backs of any attackers who had breached the gate.
 The curtain wall was thickened on the inside to the south and east, from 1.5 m to over 5 m in places, and gun ports were opened up.
 The south wall was also heightened to enclose the new south tower.

 Work continued after Finnart's execution for treason in 1540, under the superintendence of the parson of Dysart, and the "dungeon" and kitchen towers were roofed with turf called "brume and dovet".
 Major building works came to a halt in 1542 on the death of James V. Following the battle of Pinkie, on 15 September 1547 Richard Broke and the Galley Subtle rowed up the river to Blackness.
 After an exchange of fire he captured the Mary Willoughby, the Anthony of Newcastle and the Bosse, and burnt other ships.
+The Italian military engineer Camillo Marini (died 1552) was captain of Blackness in the last years of the war known as the Rough Wooing.